quou/corrosion/readme.md

 ## Notes
  - Functional Vulkan backend that uses the dynamic rendering extension.
- - WIP OpenGL ES backend.
-Currently it isn't functional at all, but most of the groundwork is there.
+ - OpenGL ES backend.
+Some features (like compute shaders) are not supported on this backend.
+ - Emscripten support coming soon.

 ## Build Instructions

 ### Prerequisites
- - A graphics processor that supports at least Vulkan 1.2 and the following extensions:
+ - A graphics processor that supports at least Vulkan 1.2 and the VK_KHR_dynamic_rendering extension.
- 	- VK_KHR_dynamic_rendering
- 	- VK_KHR_swapchain
  - Vulkan SDK, including shaderc and SPIRV-Cross.
  - Vulkan validation layers (optional but highly recommended).
  - On GNU/Linux: